 This script will make sure that the requirements to run the tests are met and will install the needed libraries and tools by all Functest test cases.
-It must be run only once every time the docker is started from sratch.
+It should be run only once every time the Functest docker container is started from scratch.
+If you try to run this command, on an already prepared environment, you will be prompted whether you really want to continue or not: